rotki/rotki/docs/api.rst

 .. http:delete:: /api/(version)/trades

-   Doing a DELETE on this endpoint deletes an existing trade in Rotki's currently logged in user using the ``trade_identifier``.
+   Doing a DELETE on this endpoint deletes an existing trade in Rotki's currently logged in user using the ``trade_id``.

    **Example Request**: